solana-foundation/solana-improvement-documents/proposals/0088-enable-core-bpf-programs.md

 ## Alternatives Considered

-An alternative approach to managing upgrades to Core BPF programs could be to make these core BPF programs _upgradeable_ and establish a multi-signature upgrade authority.
-This authority could be comprised of key-holders from each validator client: Solana Labs, Jito, Jump, and possibly Syndica (Sig).
+An alternative approach to managing upgrades to Core BPF programs could be to manually upgrade these programs behind a feature gate using the runtime.
+This process is more complex and involves circumventing the established program upgrade process.

-Gating upgrades behind a feature-gate has numerous benefits, including a long lead time to deployment and requiring validators to upgrade their software to signal their acceptance of the change.
-Allowing Core BPF programs to be upgraded by a multi-sig without feature-gating strips core contributors of these benefits.

 It's possible that multi-sig program upgrades could be combined with feature-gates, however this implementation would add additional layers of